La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### ‘_he_’ ‘_she_’

-Lojban doesn't really have words for _he_ or _she_.
+Lojban doesn't have distinct words for _he_ or _she_.
 Possible solutions:

 le ninmu
 : the woman (in gender sense)